Student support

 Careers Scotland offers support to people of all ages in Scotland.
 The website includes a database of information, details of how to contact your local service and a CV builder.

-The UHI Career Centre is available to all students studying on an HNC / HND or degree.
+The UHI Careers and Employability Centre is available to all students studying on an HNC / HND or degree.
 The website includes access to a database of information, details of job vacancies, and access to e-guidance and career coaching services.
+Video information about this service.

-For more information about employability - from CVs to Interviews to Career ideas - have a look at:
+For more information about employability - from CVs to Interviews to Career ideas - have a look at the my world of work website.

-General advice on the following can be found on the UHI website:
+General advice on the following can be found on the university website :

 There are times when we all need someone to talk to.